MimiBaca1/The_Mia_Theories_CC/Bubbled Universes Dandelion Model/README.md

-THE BUD Model: A Visual Conceptual Representation of the multiverses' expand and collapse states
+THE Bubble Dandelion Model: A Visual Conceptual Representation of the multiverses' expand and collapse states